 Click Play to Watch MUA Carissa Ferreri's Natural Brow Tutorial

 Carissa Ferreri is a celebrity makeup artist with clients among the likes of Ashley Graham, Hannah Brown, Gina Rodriguez, and more.

 Brush Eyebrows First

-Before filling in your brows, use an angled brow brush (also known as a slanted liner brush) to brush your brows upwards.
+Before filling in your brows, use a brow brush or spoolie to brush your brows upwards.
 Although primarily used as a mascara applicator, a spoolie brush can work here too.
 Its spiraled bristles can shape brows and blend in eyebrow filler.
 After you fill in your brows, you can brush them upward again to blend in the color and shape any unruly hairs.

 Choose a Color